 Instructions

-- In a large mixing bowl of the bowl of a stand mixer, cream the butter, sugars until light and fluffy, about 3-4 minutes.
-Add the vanilla extract, then the eggs one at a time, mixing after each addition.
+- In a large mixing bowl, using a hand mixer or a stand mixer, cream the butter and sugars until light and fluffy, about 3-4 minutes.
+Add the vanilla extract, and then the eggs one at a time, mixing after each addition.

-- Fold in the chocolate chips, chocolate chunks and any "shavings" you may have created while chopping the chocolate.
-Place the dough into an air-tight container and chill for 3 hours, preferably 24.
+- Fold in the chocolate chips, chocolate chunks, and any "shavings" you may have created while chopping the chocolate.
+Place the chocolate chip cookie dough into an air-tight container and chill for 3 hours, preferably 24.
 The longer the dough chills, the better it tastes.
 I chilled mine for 72 hours.

-- When ready to bake, preheat oven to 350 degrees.
-Line baking sheets with parchment paper or baking mats, set aside.
+- When ready to bake, preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Line baking sheets with parchment paper or baking mats.
+Set aside.